 – Sustainable cities are built so that also future generations can see the spring arrive.
 The city is not to live only in the present, but instead it must take into account what it leaves behind, Sara Nyman emphasized on the perspective of the youth.

-Download the report on sustainable development in Turku here:
+Download the city's first report on sustainable development here:

 - Turku VLR-report – The implementation of the UN Sustainable Development Goals in Turku 2020